Vanellus-Technologies/idf-parser/README.md

 # idf-parser
-Rust create for parsing Intermediate Data Format file used in PCB design.
+Rust crate for parsing Intermediate Data Format file used in PCB design.